ShelterBox Volunteer Portal Redesign

 Designs & Prototype

 One of the key objectives for the ShelterBox volunteer portal redesign was to ensure the look and feel were consistent with the main ShelterBox branding, as well as the overall experience on the website.
-With this in mind, I created high-fidelity designs that closely aligned with the established brand guidelines, ensuring a cohesive and familiar experience for users.

 Designs & Prototype

 One of the key objectives for the ShelterBox volunteer portal redesign was to ensure the look and feel were consistent with the main ShelterBox branding, as well as the overall experience on the website.
-With this in mind, I created high-fidelity designs that closely aligned with the established brand guidelines, ensuring a cohesive and familiar experience for users.

-Based on the feedback from these sessions, refinements were incorporated into the next round of designs.
-However, I moved on from the company before the project was fully finalised.
+I moved on from the company before the project was fully finalised.
 At the time of my departure, the project was in its final development phase, with plans for a full launch to all volunteers.
 Wider feedback was expected to be gathered post-launch, which would have informed future development sprints.